The rigidity of sharp spectral gap in nonnegatively curved spaces: Rigidity under non-negative Bakry- Emery Ricci tensor (alternative proof)

 and by a straightforward computation the $\N$-Bakry-\'{E}mery Ricci tensor becomes

 \end{remark} The Bochner formula, for the drift Laplacian, takes the form

 One can prove the following Bochner inequality \cite[Chapter 14]{V}

 When $\mathscr{X} = \nabla \upvarphi$, from the work in~\cite{BQ} or~\cite{AC}, one has the usual eigenvalue comparison estimates (\ref{eq:eig-compar}).
-In particular, we know that $\Ric^{\,\N}_{ \, \upvarphi} \ge 0$ implies that $\feig \ge \nicefrac{\uppi^{ ^2}}{\diam^{^2}}$.
-For a general vector field $\mathscr{X}$ and the corresponding drift Laplacian,~\cite[Theorem 14]{BQ} yields the gradient comparison and eigenvalue comparison for the \emph{real spectrum}.
+In particular, we know that $\Ric^{\,\N}_{ \, \upvarphi} \ge 0$ implies that $\feig \ge \nicefrac{\uppi^{ ^2}}{\diam^{^2}}$. \begin{remark} For a general vector field $\mathscr{X}$ and the corresponding drift Laplacian,~\cite[Theorem 14]{BQ} yields the gradient comparison and eigenvalue comparison for the \emph{real spectrum}.
 It should be noted that for $\mathscr{X}$ that is not a gradient vector field $\BEL$ is not symmetric and might not admit a completely real spectrum however the same lower bound still holds for the bottom (positive) of the \emph{real spectrum} (of course, when the real spectrum is nonempty).
-Hence, we can still prove the rigidity result stated in Theorem~\ref{thm:main-2}.
+Hence, we can still prove the rigidity result stated in Theorem~\ref{thm:main-2}. \end{remark} Now we can state and prove the rigidity in this case. \begin{theorem} Suppose $\M^{^n}$ is compact (without boundary or with a convex one) and $\BERic \ge 0$ for $n \le \N$ and a smooth (complete) vector field $\vX$.
+Then, there exists $u$ with $\BEL u=\shortminus \feig u$ for $\feig = \nicefrac{\uppi^{ 2}}{\diam^2}$ if and only if $n=1$ and $\M^{^1}$ is isometric to either a circle or a line segment with $\vX$ vanishing everywhere. \end{theorem}